 - The Board of Directors consists of global health experts and management professionals.
-In addition to overseeing operations by the Management Team, it also resolves important business matters including approval of major rules, strategic plans, annual operational plans/budget, and funding decisions based on recommendations from the Selection Committee.
+In addition to overseeing operations by the Leadership Team, it also resolves important business matters including approval of major rules, strategic plans, annual operational plans/budget, and funding decisions based on recommendations from the Selection Committee.

 Mahima Datla is Managing Director of Biological E. Over the past 13 years at BE, she has been involved in strategy and has also served as Senior Vice President of the company.
 She is currently responsible for strategic operations and projects.
 She drives Biological E.’s engagement with Government of India as well as the DCVMN and has been a GAVI board member since 2011.
 She is a graduate in Business Administration Management from Webster University, London.